How to develop inner strength

 What are the top traits you think of for small business owners?
 You might think of leadership, an independent mindset or a hunger for success.
 These certainly are all traits of great leaders and entrepreneurs, but where do all those traits come from?
 The answer is inner strength.

-Finding inner strength is a must for any great entrepreneur.
+Learning how to develop inner strength is a must for any entrepreneur.
 It will give you the ability to overcome obstacles and bounce back from failures – because failures are inevitable.
 Tony has said, “I don’t know anybody who’s been successful in life and business who hasn’t been devastated multiple times.
 The only difference is they get back up immediately.”
 That resilience comes from inner strength.

 What is inner strength?

 Inner strength is a concept open for interpretation.
-Psychologists use the term “finding inner strength” to refer loosely to the wide range of mental and emotional resources (behaviors, skills and attitudes) that keep us stable and adaptable in life.
-The following are considered internal resources; focusing on how you show them and what attributes you have will help you discover you’re stronger than you realize:
+Psychologists use the term “inner strength” to refer loosely to the wide range of mental and emotional resources (behaviors, skills and attitudes) that keep us stable and adaptable in life.
+The following are the internal resources every human being has that allow them to adapt, change and bounce back from adversity.
+Focusing on them will help you discover you’re stronger than you realize.

 Adaptive emotional skills: Mindfulness, resilience, empathy